bwsw/cloudstack-ui/docs/source/CSUI-Accounts.rst

  - Domains - Select a domain/domains available to you from the drop-down list.
  - Roles - Select a role - Root Administrator, Resource Administrator, Domain Administrator and/or User -from the drop-down list.
  - Role types - Select a role type/types from the drop-down list.
- - States - Select a state/states - Enabled, Disabled and/or Locked - from the drop-down list.
+ - States - Select a state/states - Enabled and/or Disabled - from the drop-down list.

 Besides, accounts can be grouped by the parameters mentioned above.